 BTMA is a Municipal Advisor registered with the Securities and Exchange Commission and the Municipal Securities Rulemaking Board.
-As such, BTMA is providing certain specific municipal advisory services to the County, but is neither a placement agent to the County nor a broker/dealer and cannot participate in the underwriting of the County Bonds.
+As such, BTMA is providing certain specific municipal advisory services to the PBC and the County, but is neither a placement agent to the PBC or the County nor a broker/dealer and cannot participate in the underwriting of the PBC Series 2020C Bonds.

-The offer and sale of the County Bonds shall be made by the County, in the sole discretion of the County, and under its control and supervision.
-The County has agreed that BTMA does not undertake to sell or attempt to sell the County Bonds, and will take no part in the sale thereof.
+The offer and sale of the PBC Series 2020C Bonds shall be made by the PBC or the County, in the sole discretion of the PBC and the County, and under its control and supervision.
+The PBC and the County has agreed that BTMA does not undertake to sell or attempt to sell the PBC Series 2020C Bonds, and will take no part in the sale thereof.